UWB-Biocomputing/WorkBench/docs/workbench_running_simulations.md

 ![alt text](images/WorkbenchSpecifyButton.png "Specify")

 * Setup the parameters for script generation.
 The “SHA1 Checkout Key” is the commit number.
 If it is blank, it will checkout the latest version.
+Make sure to specify the Simulation Folder Location.

 ![alt text](images/WorkbenchScriptSpecification.png "Script Specification")